Former Minnesota cop charged in shooting of Black motorist

 In Oklahoma, a white volunteer sheriff’s deputy for Tulsa County, Robert Bates, was convicted of second-degree manslaughter after accidentally firing his handgun when he meant to deploy his stun gun on Eric Harris, a Black man who was being held down by other officers in 2015.

-Brooklyn Center announced a curfew of 10 p.m.
-Wednesday — the fourth night in a row that the city has taken that action.
+Brooklyn Center had a 10 p.m. curfew Wednesday, the fourth night in a row that the city has taken that action.
 Elliott, the mayor, urged people to protest without violence, saying “your voices have been heard.”

+But for the fourth straight night, demonstrators clashed with police stationed behind a chain-link fence protecting the city's police station.
+Several hundred protesters filled the street in front of the station despite a mix of snow and rain, chanting “Say his name!
+Daunte Wright!”

+With an hour before curfew, police declared the protest and unlawful assembly and ordered people to disperse, citing objects being thrown at officers and attempts to dismantle the fence — the same reason given for a similar order Tuesday.

 Outside Potter’s home in Champlin, north of Brooklyn Center, concrete barricades and tall metal fencing had been set up and police cars were in the driveway.
 After Floyd’s death last year, protesters demonstrated several times at the home of Derek Chauvin, the former Minneapolis officer now on trial in Floyd’s death.